By Corey Lewis, CPT, CSCS

 Here are six practical things you can do immediately to handle stress related to the Covid-19 situation.

-The first step in taking life one day at a time is to realize that there are certain things that you don’t have control over.
+The first step to handle stress and take life one day at a time is to realize that there are certain things that you don’t have control over.
 Accept these things and stop worrying about them.
 Then, make a list of the things that you can control.
 If, for example, the Covid-19 lockdown has meant that you will struggle to pay your rent this month, be proactive by getting in touch with your landlord, explaining the situation, and requesting a negotiation.
 Then, having done everything that is in your power, leave the situation alone, both physically and mentally.

 We are all living under a new reality as a result of the pandemic situation.
 We’ve faced pressures and challenges that we’ve never experienced before.
 So, it is unreasonable to expect ourselves to be operating at the same level that we were previously.
 Try to set realistic expectations for yourself.
 If you aren’t able to maintain the same study, workout, or nutrition habits as before, it’s not the end of the world.
 Try to maintain a sense of humor about yourself, relax, and ride through the situation.
 Not taking ourselves too seriously is an important way to help handle stress.

 There is a direct correlation between your quality and quantity of sleep and your stress levels.
 It is during the hours of sleep that your body replenishes and rejuvenates itself.
 Without sufficient sleep, you will be more tired, lethargic, irritable, and less mentally sharp.
 All of these factors will contribute to heightened stress.
-In addition, a common symptom of stress is impaired sleep, so a destructive sleep and stress cycle can be created.
+In addition, impaired sleep is a common symptom of stress.
+This means that a destructive sleep and stress cycle can be created.

 In order to improve the quality and quantity of your sleep, you should maintain a predictable bedtime routine.
 Go to bed and get up at the same time each day.
 You should also make your bedroom a technology-free zone.
 The last thing you want when you’re trying to drift off is stimulation.
 To ensure that you don’t get it, keep your smartphone, tablet, computer, and TV out of the bedroom.
 You should also make your bedroom as dark and as quiet as possible.